minitage/minitage.github.io/source/paster/instances/instances.rst

     paster create -t minitage.instances.postgresql myproject

-This profil will install a 'postgresql database'.
+This instance will install a 'postgresql database'.

 When you answer to question, think that the 'main user' is a system user.